LLMEffiChecker: Understanding and Testing Efficiency Degradation of Large Language Models: Evaluation

 \subsection{Experimental Setup}

-\textbf{Models and Datasets.} As shown in \tabref{tab:model}, we consider the following three public NMT systems as our evaluation models: Google's T5~\citep{raffel2019exploring}, AllenAI's WMT14 Transformer~\citep{ng2019facebook}, and Helsinki-NLP's H-NLP Translator~\citep{helsinki}.
-T5 is released by Google, which is first pre-trained with multiple language problems, and then fine-tuned on the English-German translation task.
+\textbf{Models and Datasets.} As shown in \tabref{tab:model}, we consider the following nine public LLMs as our evaluation models: Google's T5~\citep{raffel2019exploring}, AllenAI's WMT14 Transformer~\citep{ng2019facebook}, and Helsinki-NLP's H-NLP Translator~\citep{helsinki}, Facebook's Fairseq Transformer \cite{ng2019facebook}, UNICAMP-DL's U-DL Translator \cite{lopes2020lite}, Fine-tuned MarianMT \cite{MarianMT}, Google's FLAN-T5 \cite{chung2022scaling}, Mohamed Bin Zayed University's LaMini-GPT \cite{wu2023lamini} and Salesforce's CodeGen \cite{nijkamp2022codegen}.
+The first six models are employed for translation tasks, and the subsequent two models are capable of handling various downstream Natural Language Processing tasks.
+In this paper, our focus is on sentence completion as the subject of investigation.
+The last model is specialized in code generation.
+Individually, T5 is released by Google, which is first pre-trained with multiple language problems, and then fine-tuned on the English-German translation task.
 We apply English sentences from dataset \texttt{ZH19} as seed inputs to generate test samples.
-AllenAI's WMT14 is one of the NMT models from the company AllenAI, which is trained on the WMT19 shared news translation task based on the transformer architecture.
+AllenAI's WMT14 is one of LLMs from the company AllenAI, which is trained on the WMT19 shared news translation task based on the transformer architecture.
 We select the WMT14 en-de model as our evaluation model, which is designed for the English-German translation task.
 H-NLP is a seq2seq model, where the source language is English and the target language is Chinese.
 For each experimental subject, we randomly select 1,000 inputs from the test dataset as the seed inputs.